roguetrainer/pocket-bower/README.md

 * **Agent Zoo:** Random, Rule-Based (Heuristic), MCTS (Information Set), and CFR (Nash Equilibrium for Bidding).
 * **Educational Notebooks:** Visualizations of state and AI decision making.

+📚 **For a deep dive into the AI methods, comparisons with Chess/Go/Poker AI, and MCTS applications beyond games, see [OVERVIEW.md](OVERVIEW.md)**

 ## 📦 Installation

 ```bash